phani-sudo/build-guide-1/topic/k2c-qli-build-ga/introduction.rst

 Build overview
 ===============

-Qualcomm recommends that you read the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27>`__ before starting your build.
+Qualcomm Linux uses Yocto to build an embedded system software image.
+Hence, Qualcomm recommends that you read the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27>`__ before starting your build.
 You can do any of the following:

 - Download prebuilt images and flash the software
 - Sync, build, and flash the software